 |Kakuekiteisha||各駅停車||Train that stops at all stations (local)|

 |Kaisoku||快速||Train that stops on selected stations only (rapid)|

 |Kakekomi||かけこみ||Rush or last-minute|

 |Goannai||ご案内||Information or guide|

-If you don’t speak Japanese at all, then don’t worry too much about learning all of the letters.
+If you do not speak Japanese at all, then do not worry too much about learning all of the letters.
 However, writing down the symbols you see in the above table might help in recognizing key vocabulary while you are there.
 It might also be easier to show someone the written down word if you feel shy about trying to pronounce it.

 Now that you know some basic vocabulary, let’s see how it is used in real life.

 - When a train is approaching, stations usually display ｢電車がまいります」(“Densha ga mairimasu”) or ｢電車がきます」 (“Densha ga kimasu”).
 This means “the train is coming”.
 The only difference is the use of “mairimasu”, which the more formal word for “coming” or “approaching”.